 I would highly recommend to anyone seeking enlightenment, spiritual healing, or the desire to learn more about yoga and oneself.

 Please feel free to ask any questions in the comments below!
+Want more information?
+Check out my blog on how to Find the Perfect Ashram for You.

 Happy travelling my friends 🙂